 - Do a PPSR check.

-Ensure that the car you are looking at does not have a third party registered security interest by doing a Personal Property Securities Register (PPSR) check.
+Make sure that the car you are looking at doesn't have a third party registered security interest by doing a Personal Property Securities Register (PPSR) check.
 If the seller has done a PPSR check beforehand and is able to provide a certificate of the search, you can use the search number on it to retrieve the original search results.

 If you are satisfied after your checks and are confident in purchasing the vehicle for the offered price, make sure you also obtain a written receipt to validate your purchase.

 Buying a car through licensed dealers may be more expensive than from a private seller but it can offer you greater protection.

 Car dealers must only sell cars that have no money owning.
 All cars sold from a licensed dealer should include a car description form which has important information such as the dealer’s name, cash price of the car, VIN and engine number, mileage and warranty details where applicable.